KYVENetwork/docs/docs/token_holders/basic_tokenomics.md

 ---
-title: Pool economics
-order: 1
-parent:
-  title: Advanced
-  order: 4
+sidebar_position: 4
 ---

-# Pool economics
+# Pool Economics

 Keeping pools funded and therefore keeping the data flowing while at the same time keeping validators' stakes secured and incentivized is a challenge.
 KYVE designed pools to fulfill all those needs.